qobitech/qobitech/README.md

 I like to build stuff 😄, that's all I want to do...build stuff.

-Please feelfree to reach out to me, if you have something worth building... gracias
+Please feel free to reach out, let's collaborate... gracias

 edekobifrank@gmail.com 💬